-Adair Turner, Capitalism in the Age of Robots: Work, Income and Wealth in the 21st Century, Institute for New Economic Thinking, April 2018, p.
+Turner, A., Capitalism in the Age of Robots: Work, Income and Wealth in the 21st Century, Institute for New Economic Thinking, April 2018, p.
 5.

-For example, half the population in Nigeria now has access to the internet.
+Half the population in Nigeria now has access to the internet, for example.
 But rather than going through the sequence of adopting landline access and then mobile access, as in Europe and North America, Nigeria leapfrogged the former and adopted mobile internet en masse.
-(Aaron Bastani, Fully Automated Luxury Communism: A Manifesto, Verso, London, 2019, p.
+(Bastani, A., Fully Automated Luxury Communism: A Manifesto, Verso, London, 2019, p.
 108.)
-This is not to claim that capitalist imperialism does not continue to under-develop, or slow the process of development, of the neo-colonies.
-However, most countries have now industrialised to an extent that was obviously not true before WWII, even if this development has been severely limited due to imperialist parasitism (the export of capital (machinery etc) and high-interest loans; and land grabs by multi- and transnational monopolies based in (mainly) north America and western Europe).
-Grossman backs up the point: “It is not necessarily true that in countries recently opened up to capitalist production the organic composition is always lower.
+This is not to claim that capitalist imperialism has not continued to under-develop, or slow the process of development, of the neo-colonies.
+Most countries, however, have now industrialised to an extent that was obviously not true before WWII, even if this development has been severely limited due to imperialist parasitism (i.e. the export of capital (machinery) and high-interest loans; and land grabs by multi- and transnational monopolies based (mainly) in North America and western Europe).
+The 20th century Marxist Henryk Grossman backs up the point: “It is not necessarily true that in countries recently opened up to capitalist production the organic composition is always lower.
 While West European capitalism may have needed 150 years to evolve from the organisational form of the manufacturing period into the sophisticated world trust, the colonial nations do not need to repeat this entire process.
 They take over European capital in the most mature forms it has already assumed in the advanced capitalist countries.
 In this way they skip over a whole series of historical stages, with their peoples dragged straight into gold and diamond mines dominated by trustified capital and its extremely sophisticated technological and financial organisation.”
-Grossman, The Law of Accumulation and Breakdown of the Capitalist System (abridged), Pluto Press, 1992, p.
+Grossman, H., The Law of Accumulation and Breakdown of the Capitalist System (abridged), Pluto Press, 1992, p.
 183.

-Indeed, many areas of science in the era of late-stage monopoly capitalism are beginning to shake off mechanistic bourgeois theory and look more and more ‘presocialist’ (that is, dialectical, systematic and holistic).
-As the sociologist Jason Hickel writes: “Science today is beginning to catch up [albeit, as far as Hickel is concerned, with animism, which perceives all things — animals, plants, weather systems, etc— as animated and alive].
+Indeed, many areas of science in the era of late-stage monopoly capitalism are beginning to shake off mechanistic (seeing nature, including human bodies, as (merely productive) machinery) and dualistic (sentient humans, the thinking subject, versus the lifeless objects of nature, to be possessed; or civilised versus savage, justifying colonialism) bourgeois theory — and look more and more ‘pre-socialist’ (that is, dialectical (dynamic processes), systematic, holistic).
+As Hickel writes: “Science today is beginning to catch up [albeit, as far as Hickel is concerned, with indigenous and peasant animist theories (which capitalist ideology aimed to crush), which perceive all things — animals, plants, weather systems, etc — as animated, alive and essentially interconnected – a worldview hardly incompatible with Marxism].
 Biologists are discovering that humans are not standalone individuals, but composed largely of microorganisms on which we depend for functions as basic as digestion.
 Psychiatrists are learning that spending time around plants is essential to people’s mental health, and indeed that certain plants can heal humans from complex psychological traumas.
 Ecologists are learning that trees, far from being inanimate, communicate with each other and even share food and medicine through invisible mycelial networks in the soil.
 Quantum physicists are teaching us that individual particles that appear to be distinct are inextricably entangled with others, even across vast distances.
 And Earth-systems scientists are finding evidence that the planet itself operates like a living superorganism.”
-Hickel, J., Less is More, Windmill Books, London, 2021, p.
+Hickel, op cit, p.
 33.

 Volkov, op cit, pp. 162–4.